StephenRoddy/data-scape/README.md

 In its current state, d3.js and tone.js are integrated.

 Next steps:

+0. Fetch and Parse data from GEO_Hive Api.
 1. Integrate p5.js.
 2. Create helper functions for managing API data.
 3. Create components to deal with a broader range of d3.js visualisations.